Shipra Khanna

-Shipra Khanna is an Indian celebrity chef, restaurateur, author and television personality.
-She is best known for, at the age of 29, winning the second season of the Indian television show MasterChef India (2012) which aired on Star Plus.
+Shipra Khanna (born 17 November 1981) is an Indian celebrity chef, restaurateur, author and television personality.
+She is best known for winning the second season of the Indian television show MasterChef India (2012) at the age of 29.

 Personal life

-Born and brought up in Shimla, she went to school at Loreto convent and completed her graduation in Economics and Psychology from St Bede's.
+Born and brought up in Shimla, she went to school at Loreto Convent.
+She won the second season of Masterchef as a single mother.

-Shipra was married at the age of 19 and has 2 children from this marriage - one girl and one boy child.
-Shipra, having endured 10 years of being mistreated in her marriage, walked out of the abusive relationship in January 2011 and subsequently filed for Divorce and custody of her 2 Children.
-Following which her mother enrolled her for the MasterChef India TV show.

 Career

-After winning MasterChef India (season 2), Shipra had a television show as a celebrity chef on Food Food, and went on to star in many more Televised Cooking Shows.
+After winning MasterChef India (season 2), Shipra had a television show as a celebrity chef on Food Food, and went on to star in more televised cooking shows both in India and overseas.